apsislabs/rails_starter/README.md

 4. **localstack**: [`localstack`](https://github.com/localstack/localstack) is a suite of fake AWS services.
 [Disabled by Default]
 5. **postgres**: Your application's database.
 6. **stripe**: An officially supported stripe mock.
 [Disabled by Default]

+To cleanup all containers, volumes and networks execute `docker-compose down -v`

 ## Default Routes
 * `/_dev/letter_opener` - View emails send from the rails application